 So, if all you need are those ten items, why would you pay an attorney to write your will for you?
 The only real advantage to writing a will yourself is to save a little cash.
 It’s a viable option — there are online programs that make it pretty easy.
 Plus, if your will is going to be extremely simple (you don’t have too many assets and you plan to leave everything to your wife) it may make sense.

 However, there are a few compelling reasons to hire an attorney to draft your will.
 The first, and probably most important, is peace of mind.
-Having an experienced attorney draft your will ensures that it complies to state regulations, which vary across the country, and that it is written in a way that provides the best advantages for your beneficiaries.
+Having an experienced attorney draft your will ensures that it complies with state regulations, which vary across the country, and that it is written in a way that provides the best advantages for your beneficiaries.
 Another reason is that a professionally drafted will is clear and specific.
-This will make it easier for your loved ones to follow the instructions in your will, and may help them avoid legal disputes regarding the distribution of your assets.
+This will make it easier for your loved ones to follow the instructions in your will and may help them avoid legal disputes regarding the distribution of your assets.